Public sector security or private sector salary? Which should you opt for when making your graduate management career

 Public sector payscales or the competitive market: how much will you be paid?

 After all, to state the obvious, what you earn depends on what career stage you are at and the type of career you choose.
-If we take a look at what the NHS and the professional services and accountancy firm PwC has to offer in terms of graduate salaries, we find:
+It may be more helpful if you compare the salaries of individual private and public sector employers you are interested in.
+For example, if we take a look at what the NHS, McDonald’s and PwC has to offer in terms of graduate salaries, we find:

-- Starting salaries in the NHS in England are the same across any of its management training schemes, including the finance scheme: around £23,000 (plus a location allowance where applicable).
-After completing the scheme, if taken on into a management position, you can expect a salary between £27,000 and £37,000.
+- Starting salaries in the NHS in England are the same across any of its management training schemes, including the finance scheme: £23,818 (plus a location allowance where applicable).
+After completing the scheme, if taken on into a management position, the NHS says you can expect a salary between £27,000 and £37,000.
 Future earnings can reach £90,000 as a director or £100,000 plus as a chief executive.
-The benefits package includes 27 days’ holiday (plus bank holidays), a paid-for study package and study leave, the NHS pension, financial discounts on specific products/services and sports and social clubs.
+The benefits package includes 27 days’ holiday (plus bank holidays), a paid-for study package and study leave, the NHS pension, financial discounts on specific products/services and sports clubs, childcare vouchers and a season ticket loan.

-- New employees in a graduate role at PwC can expect somewhere above £25,000 as a base salary – internet forums suggest that starting salaries may be between £26,000 and £29,000.
-Graduates may also qualify for performance-related bonuses.
-They can create their own benefits package, which can include financial support for professional qualifications, study leave, 25 days’ holiday, a season ticket loan or a graduate loan of up to £7,000 (conditions apply), a range of pension plans and insurance policies, and discounts on services such as gym membership.
+- Internet forums suggest that new employees in a graduate role at PwC can expect £27,500 as a base salary in London and a lower figure elsewhere in the UK.
+Graduates may also qualify for performance-related or annual bonuses.
+They can create their own benefits package, which can include financial support for professional qualifications, study leave, 25 days’ holiday and an extra day at Christmas, a season ticket loan or a graduate loan (conditions apply), a range of pension plans and insurance policies, and discounts on services such as gym membership.
 Once professional qualifications have been gained, internet forums suggest that a typical salary is £40,000–£55,000 and that partners (senior-level executives) will earn £200,000–£300,000 as a minimum, with many earning more than half a million.